AschPlatform/asch-docs-site/source/en/help/index.md

 On June 19, 2017, Asch was first entered into  coinmarketcap.com, and was top 50 in the Global Encryption Coin.

 On June 20, 2017, XAS was traded in the two exchange platforms, coinvc.com and biduobao.com at the same time.

-Asch was traded in CRYPTODAO Exchange on July 1th, 2017.（cryptodao.com/site/index/XAS）

 Asch was traded in YUANBAO Exchange on July 6th, 2017.（yuanbao.com/trade/xas2ybc）